-This educational campaign offers a groundbreaking solution to the turmoil and separation impacting our society.
+SpecDrum is an education based solution to the separation impacting our society.
 If people are traversing our educational system and coming out on the other side racist, sexist, xenophobic, classist, or homophobic, then they aren’t getting enough information about the world in which they live.
 Something needs to change.
 I believe an authentic and lasting difference can be made through long term world music and culture study.
 Honest and true life education.
 Goal oriented commitment.

 I offer my community outreach and education initiative: SpecDrum.